 Finding a customizable robot at a competitive price point proved difficult, but manufacturing in the footwear and apparel industry is driven by costs.
 Combined with the further financial pressure of low labor rates in many manufacturing countries, Grabit needed a cost-effective robot.

 “Meeting Stackit’s ‘twenty times faster’ productivity goals rely heavily on the inertia of the gripper and ensuring that the settling time of the robot remained accurate.
 But the robot also needs to move fast enough to provide customers with the cycle times we wanted,” explained Prahlad.
 “It became plainly obvious that there was no standard robot that could meet every one of our requirements.”

 Grabit uses a modified Toshiba Machine THL1000 SCARA robot

-Grabit choose a modified Toshiba Machine’s THL1000 SCARA robot, a horizontal multi-joint machine with four controlled axes.
+Grabit chose a modified Toshiba Machine’s THL1000 SCARA robot, a horizontal multi-joint machine with four controlled axes.
 The THL1000 has a reach of 39.3 inches and allowable moment of 0.2kg/m2.
 And because it uses absolute encoders, the robots’ repeatability in X-Y is 0.01mm.

 The robot offers a maximum payload of 22 pounds against a total mass of 81.5 pounds.
 With a tested load of 2kg, the machine can achieve a cycle time of just 0.48 seconds.

-“Grabit’s electroadhesion technology was not only impressive, but innovative enough that we were keen to get involved,” explained Nigel Smith, CEO of TM Robotics, which is Toshiba Machine’s American and European distributor.
-“Grabit’s experts knew exactly what they needed, and our close collaboration led to an insightful process of experimenting and fine tuning the capabilities of our existing Toshiba Machine robots.”
+“Grabit’s electroadhesion technology was not only impressive but innovative enough that we were keen to get involved,” explained Nigel Smith, CEO of TM Robotics, which is Toshiba Machine’s American and European distributor.
+“Grabit’s experts knew exactly what they needed, and our close collaboration led to an insightful process of experimenting and fine-tuning the capabilities of our existing Toshiba Machine robots.”